Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 8. All Tangled Up

-All tangled up is ideal for a large group of kids.
+All Tangled Up is ideal for a large group of kids.
 Kids take one hand and grab the hand of anyone in the group except the people standing next to them.

 The players take their other hand and grab the hand of anyone in the group except the people standing next to them and the person they are already holding hands with.
 To untangle the situation while holding onto each other’s hands is difficult.